-Consequences of Asphyxia
+Consequences of asphyxia

-PA is a multi-organ-system disorder affecting virtually every organsystem in the body including brain, heart, lungs, kidneys and intestine.
-Care of asphyxiated infant therefore should be oriented towards determining the severity of dysfunction of critical organ systems and provide appropriate support to allow recovery to happen.
+PA is a multi-organ disorder affecting virtually every organsystem in the body including brain, heart, lungs, kidneys and intestine.
+Care of asphyxiated neonates therefore should be oriented towards determining the severity of dysfunction of critical organ-system and providing appropriate support to allow recovery to happen.
 Many of these complications are potentially fatal.
-In term infants with asphyxia, renal, CNS, cardiac and lung dysfunction occur in 50%, 28%, 25% and 25% cases, respectively.8 The extent of organ system dysfunction determines the early outcome of an asphyxiated neonate (Table 8.2).
+In term neonates with asphyxia, renal, CNS, cardiac and lung dysfunction occur in 50%, 28%, 25% and 25% respectively.
+The extent of organ-system dysfunction determines the early outcome of an asphyxiated neonate (Table 7.2).

-Hypoxic ischemic encephalopathy (HIE) is often the prime concern while managing asphyxiated neonates because it is not only associated with high risk of mortality but also carries a significant risk of serious long-term neuromotor sequelae among survivors.
+Hypoxic ischemic encephalopathy (HIE) refers to the CNS dysfunction associated with PA.
+It is often the prime concern while managing asphyxiated neonates because it is not only associated with high risk of mortality but also carries a significant risk of serious long-term neuromotor sequelae among survivors.

-A detailed classification of HIE in term neonates was proposed by Sarnat and Sarnat.9 A simpler and practical classification of HIE by severity of manifestations provided by Levene is recommended for routine use (Table 8.3).10 Recent addition to this list is the Thompson score, which is based on features of HIE and has a maximum (worst) score of 22.
-A score of 15 or more has shown a positive predictive
+A detailed classification of HIE in term neonates was proposed by Sarnat and Sarnat.
+A simpler and practical classification of HIE, by severity of manifestations, provided by Levene is recommended for routine use.
+Recent addition to this list is the Thompson score, which is based on features of HIE and has a maximum (worst) score of 22.
+A score of 15 or more has shown a positive predictive value of 92%, negative predictive value of 82%, sensitivity of 71% and specificity of 96% for abnormal outcome at 12 months of age.

-Table 8.2: Organ system dysfunction in perinatal asphyxia CNS Hypoxic-ischemic encephalopathy, intracranial hemorrhage, seizures, long-term neurological sequelae Cardiac Myocardial dysfunction, valvular dysfunction, rhythm abnormalities, congestive cardiac failure Renal Hematuria, acute tubular necrosis, renal vein thrombosis Pulmonary Delayed adaptation, respiratory failure, meconium aspiration, surfactant depletion, primary pulmonary hypertension GI tract Necrotizing enterocolitis, hepatic dysfunction Hematological Thrombocytopenia, coagulation abnormalities Metabolic Acidosis, hypoglycemia, hypocalcemia, hyponatremia value of 92%, negative predictive value of 82%, sensitivity of 71% and specificity of 96% for abnormal outcome at 12 months of age.11
+Table 7.2: Organ-system dysfunction in perinatal asphyxia

+CNS Hypoxic ischemic encephalopathy, intracranial hemorrhage, seizures, long-term neurological sequelae Cardiac Myocardial dysfunction, valvular dysfunction, rhythm abnormalities, congestive cardiac failure Renal Hematuria, acute tubular necrosis, renal vein thrombosis Pulmonary Delayed adaptation, respiratory failure, meconium aspiration, surfactant depletion, primary pulmonary hypertension GI tract Necrotizing enterocolitis, hepatic dysfunction Hematological Thrombocytopenia, coagulation abnormalities Metabolic Acidosis, hypoglycemia, hypocalcemia, hyponatremia